 - Email Support

-- No free tiers.
-Pricing starts at $49 per project per month for Startup, Business $149, Enterprise $299, and Enterprise Plus options for custom agreements.
+- Forever free tier that includes 2 free users and a knowledge base.
+Pricing starts at $149 per project per month for Standard, Professional is $299, Business $399, and Enterprise for $599 with options for custom agreements.
 See Pricing

 - Book a Demonstration, Documentation